phcreery/Family_Web_Vue/README.md

 ```
 client: {
+  host: HOST
-  host: HOST  default: 'localhost'
+    default: 'localhost'
+  port: PORT
-  port: PORT  default: 8080, if port is in use, a free one will be determined
+    default: 8080, if port is in use, a free one will be determined
-  server URL: BACKEND default: `http://localhost:8081`
 }

 mongodb : {